Biocomplex purification

 Ultracentrifugation

-• Six ultracentrifuges of which one has a HEPA filter (Thermo Scientific Sorvall WX Ultra Series);
+• Six ultracentrifuges (U1-U6) of which two have HEPA filters (Thermo Scientific Sorvall WX Ultra Series);

 • Swing-out and fixed angle rotors with different speed and force capacities (Thermo Scientific/Sorvall), see table.